 The question obviously comes up as to whether these toxins have the same effects on humans that they had in the animal experiments.
 With regard to pyrethroid pesticides, a 2015 study using human data (from the NHANES survey) found that boys with detectable levels of this pesticide were almost three times as likely to have ADHD as boys who had non-detectable levels of pyrethroids, while in girls the increase was less than one-fifth as high.14

 There is also ample evidence indicating that the other toxins discussed here, also, have distinctly male-adverse effects on humans.
 See effects of mercury on males above, and effects of lead especially on males below.

 Also, see Appendix A for more studies showing specifically male-adverse effects of these toxins in both human studies and animal experiments.

 Regarding the chemicals discussed here, it is relevant that typical exposures of human infants via breastfeeding have been in doses far exceeding the relatively safe doses established by U.S. government agencies (in the cases of PCBs and mercury);15, 16 or typical exposures of breastfed infants have at least been substantial (in the cases PBDEs, lead and many pesticides).17, 18 And authoritative testing has found little or none of those chemicals in contemporary infant formula in the U.S. (see Sections 3.g of www.pollution-effects.info)

-Significant adverse effects of PBDEs -- as measured in breast milk -- on very young boys but not girls:
+Significant adverse neurological effects of PBDEs on boys but not girls: